Oerlikon posts FY results below consensus, cites tough market conditions

-March 3 (Reuters) - Swiss industrial group OC Oerlikon OERL.S on Tuesday reported full-year revenue and core profit that were below analysts' expectations, citing challenging market conditions.
+March 3 (Reuters) - Swiss industrial group OC Oerlikon OERL.S on Tuesday reported full-year revenue and core profit that were below analysts' expectations, citing challenging market conditions, leading to lower demand in its surface solutions business.

 ($1 = 0.9579 Swiss francs)